Last Modified:21 May 2026

 • Changes to living arrangements (moving in with someone, entering aged care)

-• Overseas travel of more than 6 weeks, the pension may continue at a reduced rate or stop depending on destination and duration
+• Overseas travel of more than 6 weeks.
+The pension may continue at a reduced rate or stop depending on destination and duration

 What to Do If Your Claim Is Rejected or Underpaid

-If you believe Services Australia has incorrectly assessed your claim, whether rejecting it entirely, calculating a lower payment than you believe you are entitled to, or misclassifying an asset, a formal review process is available:
+If you believe Services Australia has incorrectly assessed your claim, whether rejecting it entirely, calculating a lower payment than you believe you are entitled to, or misclassifying an asset, a formal review process is available.

-2. Apply to the Administrative Review Tribunal (ART): If you are unsatisfied with the ARO review outcome, you can apply to the ART (formerly the Administrative Appeals Tribunal, renamed in 2024) for an independent merit review.
+2. Apply to the Administrative Review Tribunal (ART).
+If you are unsatisfied with the ARO review outcome, you can apply to the ART (formerly the Administrative Appeals Tribunal, renamed in 2024) for an independent merit review.
 Applications must be lodged within 13 weeks of the ARO decision.
-The ART website has lodgement details and guidance
+The ART website has lodgement details and guidance.

-3. Contact the Commonwealth Ombudsman: If you believe Services Australia has handled your case poorly — excessive delays, poor communication, procedural errors, regardless of the substantive decision, the Commonwealth Ombudsman investigates complaints about Commonwealth agency conduct
+3. Contact the Commonwealth Ombudsman.
+If you believe Services Australia has handled your case poorly (excessive delays, poor communication, procedural errors), regardless of the substantive decision, the Commonwealth Ombudsman investigates complaints about Commonwealth agency conduct.

 ARO reviews tend to be worthwhile when the rejection is based on an asset valuation discrepancy, a classification error (assets misidentified or double-counted), or a misapplication of an exemption.
 They are less likely to succeed when the rejection is based on a clear, correctly calculated threshold breach.
 A financial adviser can help you identify whether a review is worth pursuing and assist with preparing supporting documentation.